flogic/freshtrack/README.txt

 The 'collector' is what freshtrack will use to gather the time data that will end up as FreshBooks time entries.
 Freshtrack ships with two collectors: 'punch' and 'one_inch_punch'.
 These are both gems that can be installed (by `gem install [collector name]`) and used without much effort.
 If these time-tracking tools aren't to your liking, you are free to write your own collector.
 Further documentation on that is forthcoming, but for now just take a look at the two collectors that already exist.

+Collector requirements:

+* It needs to be a class in the FreshTrack::TimeCollector namespace
+* The file needs to exist in the freshtrack/time_collectors directory
+* The class name should match the file name like Punch -> punch.rb or OneInchPunch -> one_inch_punch.rb
+* It needs an initializer that takes an options argument (which will be a hash possibly having :before and :after keys with Date values)
+* It needs a get_time_data instance method which takes a project name argument
+* The get_time_data method needs to return an array of hashes like { 'date' => date_object, 'hours' => number_of_hours_as_float, 'notes' => notes_string }

 == INSTALL:

 * gem install freshtrack